Letter V, Blue

 It speaks in the same voice

 I'm not sure where this snippet of text derives from, but it's one that recites itself in my mind.
-Used in this piece is the spine of a ledger, bits of an old letter, and postcard, as well as a piece of the very sheer paper that was placed over an image in old books.
-I typed on that bit with my Royal before I replaced the ribbon and in the 44" version of the print the unlinked strike mark of a letter "m" is visible.
+Used in this piece is the spine of a ledger, bits of an old letter, and postcard, as well as a piece of the very sheer paper tipped in over an illustration in an old book.
+I typed on it with my Royal before I replaced the ribbon and in the 44" version of the print the uninked strike mark of a letter "m" is visible.

 Fires of loss

 Mary Oliver's "Dogfish" (you must swim through the forest to stay / in this world) and "In Blackwater Woods" (the fires / and the black river of loss / whose other side //is salvation) typed on my circa 1925 Royal typewriter.
 Woodcut from an old book, and page from another book, flipped to highlight the impression of the type striking the paper.

 Bit of a line from Rilke's "The Swan," of course.
 This is a postage stamp out of Australia, wedge of old letter, cello tape and envelope.
 This piece has the current distinction of being the tiniest original I've printed yet, at only about 1.5x2 inches.